What's on

 • Suitable for all fitness levels

-• Infants and small children can ride in a pram or stroller; infants must sit on an adult’s lap during transit
+• Infants and small children can travel in a pram or stroller; infants must sit on an adult’s lap during transit

 • Service animals are welcome

-• Please arrive at the meeting point 15 minutes before departure - the guide cannot wait due to the itinerary schedule
+• Arrive 15 minutes before departure - the guide can’t hold for late arrivals given the day’s schedule

 • Tour available in English and Spanish